 Reduce the likelihood of a dog ending up on the street, one community at a time.

 Key action: Enforce law against owners who (a) abandon their dogs, (b) don’t micro-chip their dogs, (c) abuse their dogs.
+ZSP has donated microchip scanners to the police and port police in regions where we are active.

 Key Action: Educate the next generation on responsible dog ownership; render them animal welfare ambassadors inside their families.
+ZSP partners with the right local organizations to launch targeted school programs and lectures.

 The Pawject is a unique systematic solution to empower local animal lovers and local governments to combat the crisis on their doorstep.
 It is an end-to-end approach to solve the stray dog crisis in a new way.